The Comprehensive Guide to Voluntary Administration (Updated 2021)

 Directors must give up control

-Once the company goes into voluntary administration, the company directors have no control over the business.
+One of the major ramifications for directors during voluntary administration is that they must give up control of the business.
 The business temporarily ceases operation, and control is given to the administrator.
 Furthermore, the administrator’s obligations are towards the creditors, not the business.

 Hence a voluntary administration proceeding not only forces directors to relinquish control; it means an external expert is brought in to investigate the business and make decisions according to the creditors’ – not the business’s – best interests.
 The loss of control is coupled with the possibility the outcome will favour only the creditors rather than both the creditors and the business.